B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - and driven by same-day or next-day shipping expectations.

 The work is repetitive but variable.
-The warehouse has to process a large number of small decisions quickly and accurately.
+The warehouse has to process a large number of small decisions quickly and accurately, order after order.

 ### B2B Orders